FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 get a list of current active emergencies

+verb
-* verb: GET
+: GET

+endPoint
-* endPoint: /ManageEmergency/getEmergency
+: /ManageEmergency/getEmergency

 no parameter required